 Sculpture from the Cook islands were of important Ancestral figures.
 These ancestors were often the first voyageurs to land on the Cook Islands.
 These ancestral sculptures were the main focus within the cultural enclosure.

 The majority of Cook island Art was destroyed along with the temples shortly after the arrival of the London mission Society by 1821.

 Cook island is also well known for their ceremonial Adze.

 Easter Island Art

 Most people associate Easter Island Sculpture with their giant stone Moai.
 There are however lesser known small wooden sculpture which in my opinion are even more fascinating.
 Wooden Easter Island sculpture has Four main types.

 Female Flat bodied figures Moai papa

 Very few freestanding sculptures exist from the Austral islands but the few that there are, are superb.

-The islands are best known for its wonderfully carved Austral island Paddles and drums.
+The islands are best known for its wonderful Austral island Paddles and drums.